roronyc19/frontend-bootcamp/README.md

 ## Welcome

-In this two-day workshop you'll learn the basics of frontend development while building a working web app.
+In this two-part workshop you'll learn the basics of frontend development while building a working web app.

-The first day provides an introduction to the fundamentals of the web: HTML, CSS and JavaScript.
-This is targeted at new and experienced developers alike.
-On the second day we'll dive into more advanced topics like TypeScript, state management, and testing.
-While the examples should be accessible to anyone, you'll get the most out of it if you have some prior experience with programming and web technologies.
+The first part will introduce you to the fundamentals of frontend web development: HTML, CSS, JavaScript, and React.
+This is targeted at new and experienced developers.
+The second part will dive into more advanced topics like TypeScript, state management, testing, and Redux.

 ## Getting set up